 Fine Print?
 Sight is primary to learning.
 In June 2015, AAP published Ophthalmic Abnormalities and Reading Impairment.
 It confirmed hurdles may stem from vision, eye tracking or eye-to-hand-coordination difficulties.

 Remain Calm?
 Autism Spectrum disorders should be clinically evaluated.
-These may present as inability to follow instructions, track time or to engage with books, homework, worksheets or simple tools and technology.
+These may present as inability to follow instructions, track time or engage with books, homework, worksheets, simple tools and technology.

 Tide Effects?
 Cause and severity of complications differ.
 They may involve difficulties recognizing words or letters used in spelling.
 Minor disorders can be overcome with practice, encouragement and confidence building.